-Why Mediums Need to Illuminate "The Bad" For Their Clients - Start Healing For The Good
+Why Mediums Need to Illuminate "The Bad" For Their Clients - To Start Healing For The Good

 In a reading with Spirit, you go deep down into the heart of an issue.

-You dig into the well of another and you dig and dig into the message, into the well until you hit the rock bottom.
+You dig into the well of another, and you dig and dig into the message, into the well until you hit rock bottom.
 There, at the rock, most people stop.

 They don’t keep digging, but rather, they try to get another image, try to ask the Spirit to say something else, or discontinue the reading altogether.
 They panic.

 When you get to the rock bottom, you’ve gotten yourself real close to the treasure.
 For at the entrance of any tomb filled with jewels, is often, a brick wall guarding it.
 You’re just about to get to the gold and to the heart of the reason why this person sought the guidance and wisdom of Spirit in the first place.
-The dark, scary, deep stuff, that which we are not normally paying attention to and doing are hardest, most damnedest to avoid - is the exact stuff that Spirit comes to a session in order to illuminate.
-They come to shine the Light.
+The dark, scary, deep stuff, that which we are generally not paying attention to and trying the hardest avoid - is the exact stuff that Spirit comes to a session to illuminate.
+They come to shine the Light on things hidden.

 The purpose of a reading is to illuminate which we don’t see or don't want to look at so that we can heal it, fix it, solve it, notice it or do something about it.